unbit/uwsgi-docs/tutorials/ReliableFuse.rst

 ===========================================================

-Requirements: uWSGI 1.9.18, Linux kernel with fuse support.
+Requirements: uWSGI 1.9.18, Linux kernel with fuse and namespaces support.

 Fuse is a technology allowing the implementation of filesystems in user space.